-10. Requirements of Satellite LST for Climate Applications
+11. Requirements of Satellite LST for Climate Applications

-Climate user requirements for satellite LST have been assessed here in the following ways: 1) from the 22 responses to a short paper questionnaire issued at the Joint Land Workshop in 2018 (Section 5), 2) from the 76 respondents to the a longer online survey, active for two months during summer 2018 (Section 6), 3) in-depth interviews conducted with eight members of the CRG (Section 7), and 4) feedback received from the User Workshop 2020 (Section 8) and early users of the LST\cci beta products (Section 9).
+Climate user requirements for satellite LST have been assessed here in the following ways: 1) from the 22 responses to a short paper questionnaire issued at the Joint Land Workshop in 2018 (Section 5), 2) from the 76 respondents to the a longer online survey, active for two months during summer 2018 (Section 6), 3) in-depth interviews conducted with eight members of the CRG (Section 7), and 4) feedback received from the User Workshop 2020 (Section 8), early users of the LST\cci beta products (Section 9) and the User Workshop 2022 (Section 10).
 This section reviews the major findings of this assessment and derives user requirements from the information gathered that can be used to guide the products delivered by the LST\cci project.